Last Updated on February 16, 2026 by George Pavlopoulos

 How to budget for Schinoussa

-That said, a double room will cost you a minimum of 80-90 euros per night.
+That said, a double room will cost you at least 100 euros per night.
 The food is also relatively pricey (about 30-35 euros per person), and the only cheap option is the souvlaki.
 From daily provisions to cocktails, Schinoussa is definitely not the cheapest island.
 But it’s a destination off the beaten path (at least for now) and, as such, deserves the extra cost, in my opinion.
-Keep also in mind that the prices tend to be reduced by the end of August.
-Therefore, it will be cheaper and even quieter if you can go on an autumn vacation.

 More about Schinoussa: A balcony to infinity & Iraklia, the island I couldn’t visit